glanzkaiser/Hamzstlab-Mathematics/README.md

 [implot](https://github.com/epezent/implot)
 [implot3d](https://github.com/brenocq/implot3d)

-In this repository we already have the dependencies downloaded so no need for downloading again, but it is encouraged to read both the repositories above to learn more.
+In this repository we already have the dependencies downloaded so no need for downloading again, but it is encouraged to read the repositories above to learn more.

 # Example